gluobe/cloud-native-track-openshift/lab-08/README.md

 Push successful
 ```

-*Don't delete your deployment or project at this stage, we are going to re-use
+> NOTE: Don't delete your deployment or project at this stage, we are going to
-this in the next lab.*
+> re-use this deployment in the next lab.*